sibelius/relay-workshop/README.md

 - 11-testUseFragment - learn how to test a single component with useFragment
 - 12-testUseMutation - learn how to test mutations calls

+solutions - the same folder of workshop but with my solutions

 slides - some slides to help in workshop
 - concepts - GraphQL and Relay Concepts

 ## Requirements
 - yarn - we need to use yarn, as npm does not support workspaces yet